osechi3/etch-a-sketch/README.md

 This project is a part of The Odin Project Curriculum.
 This is a browser version of something between a sketchpad and an Etch-A-Sketch.
+The project is designed to help practice JavaScript and DOM manipulation skills.